 Try to be as prepared as you can so you have an idea of what life with a baby is like during the first 12 months.
 Do as much research about babies, including their sleep habits, how much milk they need and how often do they feed etc.

+There are a lot of things that even your closest friends and family won’t tell you, just because they have forgotten these details now their baby’s grown up.
 I highly advise you to get some contact numbers for local services and professionals.
-These can include your midwife, health visitor or specialist services.
+These can include your midwife, health visitor or specialist services that your family needs.

 Related Post: Stay At Home Mum Schedule Planning

-You and your partner should help each other
+3. You and your partner should help each other

 Also, spend some time talking to each other about how you feel and go for walks.
 If family or friends offer to look after your baby for a short period, then take up their offer while spending some one to one time together with your partner.

-As a new mum, it’s important to look after yourself.
-Here are 10 tips on how you can make that happen whilst caring for a new born baby.
+Here are 9 tips on how you can make that happen whilst caring for a new born baby: